 The UK fried chicken market is crowded, but not all brands are created equal.
 As analysts note, advertising spend and scale alone don’t guarantee loyalty.
 Customers quickly move on if quality drops or the experience feels generic.

 That’s why strong, established brands with proven systems are winning.
-You do not just simply just get into the chicken-space and hope that the chicken does the work.
+You don't casually get into the chicken-space and hope that the chicken does the work.
 You need the confidence that as well as the chicken, everything else is doing the equal heavy-lifting both front of house and operationally behind the scenes.

 Favorite Chicken has been serving communities across the UK for 40 years.
 We’re not chasing trends, we’ve grown with our customers.